benjaminheng/interfacelift-downloader/README.md

 ## Issues

-If you encounter any problems, please [submit an issue!](https://github.com/benjaminheng/interfacelift-downloader/issues)
+If you have a suggestion or encounter any problems, please [submit an issue!](https://github.com/benjaminheng/interfacelift-downloader/issues)

 ## License